-Here’s a quote I like, that was written by Nichiren Daishonin many hundreds of years ago, “When praised, one does not consider one’s personal risk, and when criticised, one can recklessly cause one’s own ruin.
+Here’s a quote I like to remember, that was written by Nichiren Daishonin many hundreds of years ago to a follower who he was supporting, “When praised, one does not consider one’s personal risk, and when criticised, one can recklessly cause one’s own ruin.
 Such is the way of common mortals.”

-These examples of human behaviour have always been there and they’re part of the dynamics of my life experience.
-What makes another difference is my autistic mindblindess – I just don’t see or hear the warnings, so even at my age, I don’t react as expected and potentially leave myself open to harmful bullying.
+These examples of human behaviour – whether predatory or self destructive – have always been there and they’re part of the dynamics of my life experience.
+What makes another difference is my autistic “mindblindess” – I just don’t see or hear the warnings, so even at my age, I don’t react as expected and potentially leave myself open to harmful bullying.

 Find your Anchor

-My decision from this small experience is that I will find a way to continue a positive relationship with that classmate (nice shoes), I determine to not spread pain and suffering.
-Plus I see I have a class Angel who seems to be protecting me!
+My decision from this small experience is that I will find a way to continue a positive relationship with that classmate, I determine to not spread pain and suffering.

 Maybe that blue wood stain I’m making is a very important element to the success of my time at college and the course, I will focus more on the success of that project.

 In case you’re interested, I’ve put a link here about the buddhist principle of changing poison into medicine.
-It describes how we have the potential to transform the greatest of life’s sufferings into happiness.
+It describes how we can transform the greatest of life’s sufferings into happiness.

 Have a great day!